 The Mayo Clinicstates that some common causes of Thoracic Outlet Syndrome are injury in an automobile or motorcycle accident, repetitive stress injuries from sports or employment, pregnancy, and anatomical differences, like having an extra rib.

 What are the symptoms of Thoracic Outlet Syndrome?

-Symptoms of Thoracic Outlet Syndrome mostly involve the shoulders and hands.
-Patients with Thoracic Outlet Syndrome may experience muscle wasting in the hands, numbness and tingling in the arms and fingers, aches and pains in the shoulder area, arm pain and swelling, and weakening grip and arm strength.
+Symptoms of TOS mostly involve the shoulders and hands.
+Patients with the syndrome may experience muscle wasting in the hands, numbness and tingling in the arms and fingers, aches and pains in the shoulder area, arm pain and swelling, and weakening grip and arm strength.
 Left untreated, the condition can cause permanent nerve damage in the body.

-What should I do if I’m experiencing symptoms of Thoracic Outlet Syndrome?
+What should I do if I’m experiencing symptoms?